julian-molina/Documentation/_data/trading_system.md

 managed_take_profit: "Take profit node in the manage stage groups all phases managing take profit targets as the trade develops."

-close_stage: "Close stage is not developed yet.
-In the future, it will deal with the execution of the closing orders, trading log, and related matters."
+close_stage: "The close stage deals with all the definitions required to close a position, including the target rate and size, and the definitions concerning order execution."

 close_execution: "Close execution is the node that will eventually hold the information regarding the execution of the closing orders."